-Substantial areas of even aged karri regrowth are becoming due for first thinning.
-This specification is particularly directed at those above-average quality stands that were regenerated after 1965, but it is also applicable to older stands up to 55m in top height.
-Although few stands are ready for second thinning at the present time the specification also indicates thinning intensities that are appropriate to second and subsequent thinnings.
-Above-average quality stands are defined as those that have reached a top height of 26m by age 20 years.
-This specification will be amended to incorporate lower quality stands as further data becomes available.
+Substantial areas of even aged karri regrowth are progressively coming due for first thinning.
+This specification is particularly directed at those average and above-average quality stands that were regenerated after 1965, but it is also applicable to older stands up to 55 m in Top Height.
+The specification also indicates thinning intensities that are appropriate to second and subsequent thinnings.
+This specification will be amended to incorporate lower quality stands as the need arises and as further data becomes available.